Time Management Tips

 INFRASTRUCTURE vs. REVENUE vs. STRATEGY.
 Tracy Gravensande credits Shirlaws Business Coaches with this method: look at how you spend time based on three areas of business – Infrastructure (cost based activities), Revenue and Strategy.
 Each type of activity requires a different energy level.
 By organising based on these categories I have found that my energy levels aren’t as undulating as they were before I began to use this technique – when I would be working on admin activities for half and hour and then moving on to revenue and back again, etc. This has certainly led to increased productivity and better results all round.
 (Tracy Gravesande)

-- Start with an ice-breaker where each team member shares their best practice as it relates to time management.
+- Icebreakers: Start with an ice-breaker where each team member shares their best practice as it relates to time management.
 You may want to give the team a heads-up on this request so they can think about it before the session.
 This type of exercise begins the workshop on a positive note while offering meaningful tips in the context of their own work environment.
 (Jill McGillen)

-- MORE ACTIVITIES ARE HERE (including the “Jar Illustration” mentioned above)
+Time Management Activities (including the “Jar Illustration” mentioned above)